aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-ole/_index.md

 ## Extracting Embedded Files

-title: Aspose.Slides for Android via Java allows you to extract the files embedded in slides as OLE objects this way:
+Aspose.Slides for Android via Java allows you to extract the files embedded in slides as OLE objects this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class containing the OLE object you intend to extract.
 2. Loop through all the shapes in the presentation and access the [OLEObjectFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/oleobjectframe) shape.